ros/diagnostics/diagnostic_analysis/ros2_migration_readme.md

 Limitations

-	1. Bag file parsing yet not available in this package
+	1. Bag file to csv conversion  yet not available in this package